-The National Ranching Heritage Center is proud to partner with author John R. Erickson in a three-book Ranch Life Learning series that explains ranch life to children through the humorous voice of Hank the Cowdog.
+The National Ranching Heritage Center is proud to partner with author John R. Erickson in a five-book Ranch Life Learning series that explains ranch life through the humorous voice of Hank the Cowdog.
 These books are written to engage students in learning about ranching and to serve as a resource book for science and social studies classes.

 Ranch Life Books

 Check out these videos from Julie Hodges, your Helen DeVitt Jones Director of Education, on how to use these resources at home!